-Karl joined Northmill's Board of Directors in the financial industry from roles including Head of Model and Product Development at UC and Risk Manager at SEB.
+Karl joined Northmill's Board of Directors in 2018.
+He has over 20 years of experience from the financial industry from roles including Head of Model and Product Development at UC and Risk Manager at SEB.
 Karl holds a BSc in Statistics & Economics from Stockholm University.